It’s tough not to love Halloween.

 To avoid having the entire day go to waste, set aside the last couple hours of the workday for a Halloween social.
 Pencil it onto to the office calendar.

-Since Halloween falls on a Friday this year, it’s an opportunity for employees to truly relax while socializing with others and to participate in team bonding.
+Halloween is an opportunity for employees to truly relax while socializing with others and to participate in team bonding.
 Simply separating work time from social hour allows employees to get some good hours of work done during the day without getting distracted by costumes and sugar highs.

 This is never fun.
 No matter how small or “good-humored” the comments are, hearing colleagues continually bring up someone’s lack-of-a-Halloween-spirit gets old — fast.

 The office is above all a workplace.
-Those who want to treat Halloween like any other work day have every right to do so!
+Those who want to treat Halloween in the office like any other work day have every right to do so!

 Of course, managers and executives should be part of the Halloween fun.
 It makes sense for them to be silly and participate in Halloween with rest of their team.
 In fact, it could be a great way to boost company morale.